codeworks-secops/docker-compose-k8s-workshop/README.md

 ***

-### Case 1 : Use Docker Compose to containerise Wordsmith App
+### Step 1 : Use Docker Compose to containerise Wordsmith App

 1. Create a new directory named `.dck8s` in the root of your local project